refkoer/dog-rescue-pattern-library/patterns/forms/README.md

 ---
+  forms: |
-  forms: | basic registration form and the only form to fill up in the website.
+  Basic registration form and the only form to fill up in the website.
 ---